mcfrith/tandem-genotypes/README.md

     chr22  41914573  41914611  GCGCGA
     chr22  41994883  41994923  TG

-If you are using the "hg38" human genome, you can supply repeats with the included file `hg38-disease-tr.txt`, which has a few disease-associated repeats:
+If you are using the "hg19" or "hg38" human genome, you can supply repeats with the included files `hg19-disease-tr.txt` and `hg38-disease-tr.txt`, which have a few disease-associated repeats:

     tandem-genotypes -s0 hg38-disease-tr.txt alignments.maf